 Li, J., A. J. Miller, D. J. Amaya, Q. Wang, P. Li, Y. Gu and P. Bai, 2025:

-Vertical structure of chlorophyll-a during Marine Heatwaves in the California Current Ecosystem
+Vertical structure of chlorophyll-a during Marine Heatwaves in the California Current Ecosystem.

 Communications Earth & Environment, in press.

-Reprint (pdf)
+Preprint (pdf)